beratarslan/apple_sql_project/README.md

 19. Identify the store with the highest percentage of "Paid Repaired" claims relative to total claims filed.
 20. Write a query to calculate the monthly running total of sales for each store over the past four years and compare trends during this period.

 ## Project Focus

-This project primarily focuses on developing and showcasing the following SQL skills:
+This project aims to develop and highlight expertise in the following SQL techniques:

-- **Complex Joins and Aggregations**: Demonstrating the ability to perform complex SQL joins and aggregate data meaningfully.
+- **Advanced Joins and Aggregations**: Executing intricate SQL joins and aggregating data to extract valuable insights.
-- **Window Functions**: Using advanced window functions for running totals, growth analysis, and time-based queries.
+- **Window Functions**: Leveraging advanced window functions for computing running totals, analyzing growth trends, and conducting time-based queries.
-- **Data Segmentation**: Analyzing data across different time frames to gain insights into product performance.
+- **Data Segmentation**: Examining data across different time periods to evaluate product performance effectively.
-- **Correlation Analysis**: Applying SQL functions to determine relationships between variables, such as product price and warranty claims.
+- **Correlation Analysis**: Utilizing SQL functions to explore relationships between variables, such as the impact of product pricing on warranty claims.
-- **Real-World Problem Solving**: Answering business-related questions that reflect real-world scenarios faced by data analysts.

-## Dataset

-- **Size**: 1 million+ rows of sales data.
-- **Period Covered**: The data spans multiple years, allowing for long-term trend analysis.
-- **Geographical Coverage**: Sales data from Apple stores across various countries.